How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 You cannot put new evidence (facts) into the record except in a very few cases.
 Generally, the Judge reviews only testimony and documents filed in the administrative process.

-You can sometimes add new facts if you could not have discovered them earlier, or if the judge or DSHS improperly kept the facts out of the record.
+You can sometimes add new facts if you could not have discovered them earlier, or the judge or DSHS or HCA improperly kept the facts out of the record.
 If important facts are missing, the court can "remand" (send back) the case to get those facts.
 For more information on new evidence, see RCW 34.05.562.

 The burden is on you to prove your case.
 The court will change the decision for limited reasons only.
 Those reasons are in section 6 of the attached Petition for Review form and in RCW 34.05.570 (3).